rey-workbench/msjframework/README.md

 composer pint
 ```

-## 📄 License
+## License

-The MIT License (MIT).
+Proprietary License.
+Copyright (c) 2024 PT Multi Spunindo Jaya Tbk.
+All Rights Reserved.

+This software is the exclusive property of PT Multi Spunindo Jaya Tbk.
+Unauthorized use, copying, modification, distribution, or reproduction is strictly prohibited.
 Please see [License File](LICENSE) for more information.

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are closed!
+Please feel free to email me to contribute the project.

-## 📞 Support
+## Support

-For support, email support@msjframework.com or open an issue on GitHub.
+For support, email reynaldsilva123@gmail.com or open an issue on GitHub.

-## 🙏 Credits
+## Credits

-- Laravel Framework
+- PT Multi Spunindo Jaya Tbk
-- Laravel Prompts
+- MSJKoperasi Team
-- MSJ Framework Team
+- MSJ Framework Team (MSJ IT)